ArielSaldana/Pan/README.md

 Code functionality includes
 * Event Emitters
 * Animation Queue using RequestAnimationFrame with Auto cleanup

-## Running selenium tests locally (MacOS)
+* Mouse Events

-1. Download ChromeDriver from this [Link]("https://chromedriver.storage.googleapis.com/index.html?path=109.0.5414.25/")
+* Viewport Events

-2. Open up a terminal and run `sudo nano /etc/paths` and enter the path to the webdriver folder (unzipped), on the last line.
+## Running tests locally

-3. Enter `npm run browser-test` in your command line.
+We have removed selenium and selenium browser dependencies and now use puppeteer + jest as our test suite.
+Just run `npm run test` to view test results.